 - Offices held and committee assignments

-Experiences in Citizenship and Community Service - 25%
+Experiences in Citizenship and Community Service - 25% As shown by:

 - Development of positive attitudes toward service to others